 How will I benefit?

-- Access to the latest business research through premium-quality academic seminars, PhD workshops, and high-profile visiting academics.
+- Access to the latest business research through high-quality academic seminars, workshops, and high-profile visiting academics.

 There are three module sets:

-Set 1 includes modules in research methods, philosophy of the social sciences and advanced methodology courses and training in Research Integrity (Compulsory)
+Set 1 includes modules in research methods, philosophy of the social sciences, advanced methodology courses and training in Research Integrity (Compulsory)

 Set 2 includes discipline specific modules.

 Set 3 includes modules in generic transferable skills.
-These modules will be taken over the period of study for the PhD.
+These modules will be taken over the period of study for the MPhil.